teamradish/TRTwitchPlaysBot/README.md

 TRBot is software that enables playing video games through text.
 In simple terms, if you type "a", the character in your game will jump.

-TRBot contains a comprehensive set of projects to facilitate text-based gameplay, some of which allow for setting up and managing community-oriented remote play, such as Twitch Plays.
+TRBot contains a comprehensive set of projects to facilitate text-based gameplay, some of which allow for setting up and managing community-oriented remote play, including Twitch Plays.
 The goal of TRBot is to lower the barrier of entry for text-based gameplay, such as Twitch Plays, and provide avenues to improve the experience.

 TRBot is inspired by the bot used on the TwitchPlays_Everything channel.
-The input syntax allows for great precision, making it well-suited for many types of games.
-You can use it for a variety of purposes, including, but not limited to, allowing others to play games remotely and automating tedious/repetitive tasks in your own playthroughs, such as mashing buttons or grinding levels in an RPG.
+The input syntax allows for great precision, making it well-suited for many types of games, whether it's an RPG or a 3D platformer.
+You can use TRBot for many purposes, including, but not limited to, allowing others to play games remotely and automating tedious tasks, such as mashing buttons or grinding levels in an RPG.

 ## Documentation, setup, building from source, playing
 - See the [wiki home](./Wiki/Home.md) for your use-case(s).